 If you do take your car to a mechanic before embarking on your trip, it would be a good idea to have them flush and change your coolant.
 Although it needs to be done a lot less frequently than oil changes, changing your coolant will make a huge difference in the quality of life your car experiences in the months and years to come.

-If you’re not familiar with the service, AAA is an emergency roadside repair service that operates all over the US and Canada.
+If you’re not familiar with the service, AAA is an emergency roadside repair service that operates all over the United States and Canada.
 You pay an annual membership and receive emergency coverage in exchange.

 If your tire blows out or your car breaks down, give them a call and they’ll come to pick you up.
 They’ll tow you to the nearest mechanic, usually free of charge.
 They’ll bring you gas if you run out and charge you pump price.
 Heck, if you lock your keys in your car, they’ll even send a locksmith to break in for free.

-So take your car in.
 Make sure that you’re embarking on your next road trip ready for anything.
-After all, that’s the main ingredient to any good adventure, who knows what will happen.
-Whatever it is though, your car will be ready to get you there and back safely.
+After all, that’s the main ingredient to any good adventure.
+Whatever it is, your car will be ready to get you there and back safely.